 - But what if the oil you are pouring in is itself contaminated?
 That’s when the oil filter comes in.
 The first oil filter was developed in 1923.
 Oil filters have always been an important component, though.
 In the earlier times, a mesh or steel wool or wire meshes were used for filtering out the dirt.

 - The oil you pump into the oil pump first passes through the filter before it is distributed within the different components of the engine.
 The oil is passed through the filter under some pressure.
 The contaminated oil is filtered by the filter media.
 Then the clean oil is passed through the central tube into the engine.
 This passage is through the hollowed center mounting stud of the filter.

 - Even though with some care, you can prolong the use of your car’s current oil filter, it remains one of the items that are more frequently replaced during maintenance.
 Even if you never change your engine oil, it does get contaminated over time.
 You can simply use an oil filter to avert these problems.
 In fact, you can’t really work without one, because it is an essential spare part in your car.
 You just need to make periodic checks whether your car’s filter is in proper working condition or not.
 That said, it is advisable to change your motor oil regularly.

 That completes my list of the best oil filters.
 It is generally recommended that you change your car’s oil filter every time you change the oil.
 This is because the fresh oil you pour in will be rendered useful after passing though the gunk accumulated from the previously used impure oil.

 That said, no one can determine the perfect for your car better than you, or your mechanic.
+LED headlights, HID Headlights are an integral part of any automobile that enhances visibility.
 It should be suited to your car, first and foremost.
 You can easily figure it out with a bit of research, though.